Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Current Challenges and Future Research Directions

-Many existing datasets either contain a relatively small number of samples or lack sufficient diversity.
-For example, among static HGR datasets, only the versions of HaGRID~\cite{WACV_kapitanov2024hagrid,HAGRIDv2_ARXIV} have been collected from more than one hundred participants, despite some others having a plausible number of samples~\cite{LaRED,ULTRA-RANGE-UGV-Bamani}.
-A similar situation is observed in IDHGR datasets, where only the Jester dataset~\cite{Jester-Dataset} includes data from over one hundred subjects.
-Furthermore, the amount of samples for specific modalities, such as IR data, is limited compared with the size of RGB-based datasets, an issue known as data imbalance~\cite{IR_data_imbalance_mobilenet}.
-The lack of large-scale, diverse datasets leads to overfitting and limited generalization, which is closely related to the challenges discussed earlier.
+The inadequacy of most of the existing datasets can be broken down as: \begin{itemize}[leftmargin=*] \item \textbf{Limited diversity:} Even though there are datasets that contain a sufficient number of samples, they lack diversity.
+In particular, among SHGR, only the versions of HaGRID~\citep{WACV_kapitanov2024hagrid,HAGRIDv2_ARXIV} have been collected from more than one hundred participants, although some others also contain a plausible number of samples~\citep{LaRED,ULTRA-RANGE-UGV-Bamani}.
+A similar situation is observed in IDHGR datasets, where only the Jester dataset~\citep{Jester-Dataset} includes data from over one hundred subjects. \item \textbf{Laboratory samples:} Datasets are still often captured in constrained environments \citep{ADADOGLOU,KETI_MDPI,FDMSE-hierarchicalwindowedgraphattention,Lsa64argentiniansignlanguage,bosphorussign22k}, potentially degrading in-the-wild recognition performance. \item \textbf{Data imbalance:} The number of samples for specific modalities, such as IR data, is limited compared with the size of RGB-based datasets \citep{IR_data_imbalance_mobilenet}.
+Further, most of the datasets for SLU consider more widespread sign languages, so there are only a few datasets for rare ones. \end{itemize} The lack of large-scale, diverse datasets leads to overfitting and limited generalization, which is closely related to the challenges discussed earlier.
 This issue is further exacerbated in tasks that involve costly annotation processes and require data-intensive deep learning models with a large number of parameters, such as CSLR.